anderspitman/awesome-tunneling/README.md

 # Recommendations

-* For most people, I currently recommend [CloudFlare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/).
+* For most people, I currently recommend [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/).
 Although it's closed source, this is the production-quality service that gets the closest to achieving the dream.
-It's also a loss-leader for CloudFlare's other products which means they can offer it for free.
+It's also a loss-leader for Cloudflare's other products which means they can offer it for free.
 * If you want to self-host, there are many options.
 For something production ready [frp](https://github.com/fatedier/frp) is probably what you want.
 If you're a developer, I'd recommend starting with my own [SirTunnel](https://github.com/anderspitman/SirTunnel) project and modifying it for your needs.
 For non-developers and those wanting more of a GUI experience, I created [boringproxy](https://boringproxy.io/).
 It's my take on a comprehensive tunnel proxy solution.
 It's in beta but currently solves almost everything I want.
 Once the server is running this is a very easy tool to use and has some nice features.

 # Open source (at least with a reasonably permissive license)